 Self-Driving Vehicles Feature Familiar Yet Advanced Technology

-Several technologies can be found in the self-driving motorhome that allow it to perform autonomous operations.
+Several technologies can be found in the self-driving motorhome that allows it to perform autonomous operations.
 The Highway Pilot is a system embedded in these Mercedes-Benz’s allows the driver to switch it to autonomous or hands-free mode.
 To allow the vehicle to self-drive alongside other vehicles, the Highway Pilot uses vehicle-to-vehicle communication via Wi-Fi, short range and full range radar at the front and lateral radar on both sides.

 The Wi-Fi has a range of 1,640 feet, the short range and full range radar have a range of 230 and the lateral radar has a range of 197 feet.
 This Wi-Fi and radar is also used to communicate with other vehicles to prepare for upcoming traffic jams or construction.
-Driverless RVs also have a front camera mounted underneath the windshield.
+Driverless motorhomes also have a front camera mounted underneath the windshield.
 Additionally, the motorhome has all of the creature comforts found in other luxury motorhomes, such as shiny wood floors, touch panels, ambient lighting and enough space for a family to live and relax in.

 Driverless Vehicles Have a Promising Future

 Currently, it seems that self-driving vehicles have a bright future.
-If developments continue expand as they currently are, then autonomous RVs could become a reality even before 2025.
+If developments continue to expand as they currently are, then autonomous RVs could become a reality even before 2025.
 The year 2016 saw the introduction of assisted driving vehicles, hands-free self-driving vehicles will be available by 2018, automated driving vehicles should come on to the market by 2021 and fully autonomous vehicles should be available by 2025.
 However, this is a rough timeline, and fully self-driving vehicles could come onto the market sooner than that.

-Once a upon a time, self-driving vehicles seemed like a far-fetched, space aged dream, but now it’s obvious that not only are they possible, they’re going to happen.
+Once upon a time, self-driving vehicles seemed like a far-fetched, space-aged dream, but now it’s obvious that not only are they possible, they’re going to happen.
 Lots of work remains before the technology can fully come onto the market, but improved assistance systems will continue to develop.
 These systems will allow vehicles to communicate with one another to ensure safe operation during traffic situations.
 However, this is just the first stage of autonomous technology, which is advancing at an incredible rate.
 So incredible, that in less than ten years, the world will be saying “hello” to its first self-driving motorhome.